KiwiCo Crates Review: Everything You Need to Know Before You Buy

 I have been wanting to make soap with my kids for a while now so I was super excited to receive this Crystal Ombre Soap Making Kit from KiwiCo!

 The kit comes with everything you need to make colorful, crystal-inspired soaps.
-I have looked at different soap molds before but never pulled the trigger because of the cost, so I was so happy to see the different molds included in this crate.
+I have looked at different soap molds before, but never pulled the trigger because of the cost, so I was so happy to see the different molds included in this crate.

 As with all KiwiCo crates, this one comes with a very detailed, illustrated instruction manual.
 The steps are clear and easy to follow.
-If it wasn’t for the fact that we needed to use the microwave to melt the soap base, I would have let my 5 and 7 years olds do this activity completely by themselves.
+If it wasnโ€™t for the fact that we needed to use the microwave to melt the soap base, I would have let my 5 and 7-year-olds do this activity completely by themselves.

 After melting the soap, my kids stirred until all the lumps were gone.
 Then we added mica powder and the kids were excited to see the shiny flakes in the soap.

-It’s a good thing that the kit came with enough materials to make two ombre soaps because my kids were fighting over what colors to use.
-We finally decided on the blue liquid color first, and we will use the red for the second soap.
+Itโ€™s a good thing the kit came with enough materials to make two ombre soaps, because my kids were fighting over which colors to use.
+We finally decided on blue for the first liquid soap, and we will use red for the second.

 After waiting for an hour, the soap was cool enough to take out.
-I have to admit, it wasn’t the easiest thing to get the ombre soap out of the crystal mold without damaging the soap.
+I have to admit, it wasnโ€™t the easiest thing to get the ombre soap out of the crystal mold without damaging the soap.
 After carefully folding the sides of the molds over, I was able to pop the pretty ombre soap out.

 Look how beautiful it is with the mica powder and the different colors!